B2B ecommerce is the process of marketing and selling products between two businesses online.

 “This is a big shift for marketers.
 For the majority of content types you produce, following this content strategy will shift the focus from supplier-centric to supplier-agnostic.”

 In place of supplier-centric collateral, lead generation should focus on two types of problems central to your target customers’ own business:

 The lesson to take on board is that B2B in ecommerce lead generation can’t start with you; it has to start with your customer.

-- Understand — to educate buyers
+- Understand—to educate buyers

-- Select — to guide purchase decisions
+- Select—to guide purchase decisions

-- Implement — for post-transaction support
+- Implement—for post-transaction support

 When a new customer arrives at your site, they can learn more about their own problem and potential solutions.
-Instead of pitching products, your goal is to develop needed awareness so the buyer places a real value on solving their problem.
+Instead of pitching products, your goal is to develop needed awareness so the buyer places real value on solving their problem.

-Instead of making the product the hero, our aim in storytelling is to make the business the hero:
+Instead of making the product the hero, our aim in storytelling is to make the business the hero.

-By relentlessly zeroing in on the problems your market faces, you force yourself to not only turn away from self-centered sales and marketing but to earn your future customer’s “permission” before the sales process begins.
+By relentlessly zeroing in on the problems your market faces, you force yourself not only to turn away from self-centered sales and marketing but to earn your future customer’s “permission” before the sales process begins.